 - Downtime monitoring

-Joomla comes with some out of box security built-in.
-You get SSL (Secure Sockets Layer) this ensures that the link between a web server and a browser is encrypted.
+Joomla comes with some out of the box security built-in.
+You get SSL (Secure Sockets Layer) This ensures that the link between a web server and a browser is encrypted.
 This means that transmitted data is private and integral.
-However, need to install the SSL certificate on to a server.
+However, you need to install the SSL certificate on to a server.
 This is a bit out of the scope of this article.

 There are additional extensions that you can add to Joomla for security.
 Some of the recommended ones are: